Benchmarks & Industry Insights

 Understand current CPM benchmarks to maximize your budget.

 What Is a Good CPM?
-Benchmarks & Optimization Tips
+Benchmarks & Tips for SaaS

 Learn how to optimize for and maintain a good CPM.

-CPM is rising, squeezing reach and increasing acquisition costs.
-For SaaS growth teams managing paid media across multiple channels, every extra dollar spent per thousand impressions means fewer prospects entering your funnel, longer sales cycles, and higher CAC.
+CPM is rising.
+That means less reach, higher acquisition costs, and tighter margins.
+For SaaS growth teams managing paid media, every extra dollar per thousand impressions means fewer prospects entering your funnel, longer sales cycles, and higher CAC.

-To stay efficient, you need a clear understanding of CPM dynamics by channel, plus proven tactics to lower impression costs without sacrificing quality or downstream revenue.
-This guide explains the factors driving costs and provides step-by-step optimization strategies for profitable SaaS campaigns.
+To stay efficient, you need to know CPM by channel and how to lower it without hurting lead quality or downstream revenue.
+This guide explains the factors driving costs and gives you step-by-step optimization strategies for profitable SaaS campaigns.

 CPM basics: What it is, how to calculate, and when it matters